 By Laia Cardona, on 27 July 2022

 For years and years, inbound marketing and SEO strategies have been based around individual keywords.
 But user behavior and the way search engines work are constantly changing.
 The result is that we have to rethink the way we organize our content.

 In this "new era", individual pages organized around one keyword won’t cut it - It’s time to start focusing on pillar pages and topic clusters with links between them.
 More than one specific term, what matters now is correctly organizing the content according to thematic areas.
 Ready to give your website a spin?
-We tell you all about it in this guide.
+We tell you how to in this guide.

 The Latest Changes in the World of SEO